restify/node-restify/docs/api/plugins.md

 The module includes the following plugins to be used with restify's `pre` event:
 * `inflightRequestThrottle(options)` - limits the max number of inflight requests
-  * `options.limit` {Number} the maximum number of simultaneous connections the server will handle before returning an error
+  * `options.limit` {Number} the maximum number of inflight requests the server will handle before returning an error
-  * `options.resp` {Error} An error that will be passed to `res.send` when the limit is reached.
+  * `options.res` {Error} An error that will be passed to `res.send` when the limit is reached.
-  * `options.resp.statusCode` {Number} The status code to return when the limit is reached.
+  * `options.res.statusCode` {Number} The status code to return when the limit is reached.
-  * `options.server.inflightReuqests` {Function} Should return the number of active connections to the server
+  * `options.server` {Object} The restify server that this module will throttle

 ## Accept Parser